 POST /user/items/remove

 Removes specific Items associated with a user.
 It is equivalent to calling /item/remove on each Item individually, but supports use cases (such as Plaid Check) where access tokens are not available.
 All specified Items must belong to the user or the entire operation fails.
-Similar to /item/remove, this deletes Item product data, terminates billing on the Item's products, and fires webhooks to the financial institution.
+Similar to /item/remove, this deletes Item product data and terminates billing on the Item's products.
 Once removed, Items cannot be reconnected without going through Link again.

 Servers